 how safe, easy, and desirable it is to bike instead of drive on our road network.

-Oftentimes, walking is the quickest way to accomplish short trips in urban
+times, walking is the quickest way to accomplish short trips in urban areas,

 “20-minute walks” between residential and commercial areas.
-To view the walkability of your neighborhood,
+Two maps are

 Neighborhood Bicycle Survey